• Skip to primary navigation

 Innocent Spouse Relief provides you relief from additional tax you owe if your spouse or former spouse failed to report income, reported income improperly or claimed improper deductions or credits.

 If the IRS is coming after you for tax debt that started when you filed a joint return with a spouse, and you don’t know what your spouse or ex-spouse did, Wilson Ratledge can help.
-Our team of experienced tax attorneys can help you gather the right facts, structure them into a valid case, and present evidence to the IRS to prove your statements.
+The experienced attorneys can help you gather the right facts, structure them into a valid case, and present evidence to the IRS to prove your statements.

 Primary Sidebar